Paradoxical noise preference in RNNs: Introduction

 \section{Introduction}

 Recurrent neural networks (RNNs) are central in computational neuroscience as models of population-level computation ~\citep{gucclu2017modeling,yang2021towards,barak2017recurrent,driscoll2024flexible,yang2019task,wang2021evolving}.
-Noise is commonly introduced at training of these RNNs (e.g., \citet{yang2019task,driscoll2024flexible}) to mimic biological synaptic noise ~\citep{faisal2008noise} and regularize learning ~\citep{lim2021noisy}.
+Noise is commonly introduced during the training of these RNNs (e.g., \citet{yang2019task,driscoll2024flexible}).
+One major reason for this is to model the noisy environment in which biological neurons must operate ~\citep{faisal2008noise}, as multiple notable neural phenomena have been shown to result from mechanisms that only emerge to reject or otherwise address noise (e.g., \citet{burak2012fundamental,KrishnaBLRL24}).
+Similarly, noise is essential for modeling the generative behavior of biological neural networks ~\citep{Bredenberg_2026}.
+Another major reason to add noise during training is for regularization ~\citep{lim2021noisy}.
 Such noise promotes stable training and reduces sensitivity to individual neural activities or weights, discouraging sharp minima and effectively acting as a complexity penalty ~\citep{bishop1995training,you2019adversarial,noh2017regularizing,lim2021noisy}.
 If noise served only as regularization, removing it at test time should maintain or improve performance.
-Contrary to this expectation, we find that continuous-time recurrent neural networks (CTRNNs; \citet{yang2019task,driscoll2024flexible}, figure \ref{fig:ExpositoryRNN}) perform best at a nonzero noise level, typically matching the training noise.
+Contrary to this expectation, we find that continuous-time recurrent neural networks (CTRNNs; \citet{yang2019task,driscoll2024flexible}, Figure \ref{fig:ExpositoryRNN}) perform best at a nonzero noise level, typically matching the training noise.
 Thus, the networks develop a preference for a particular noise level.
-We analyze the dynamical basis of this noise preference, showing it arises from how noise shifts the stationary distributions of the underlying stochastic dynamics.
+We analyze the dynamical basis of this noise preference, showing it arises from how noise shifts the stationary distributions of the underlying stochastic dynamics, suggesting a mechanistic basis of the phenomenon.
 We examine different noise injection schemes to identify conditions under which a preference naturally develops.
 Though reminiscent of stochastic resonance-like phenomena in which noise enhances signal processing~\citep{katada2009stochastic,metzner2024recurrence,krauss2019recurrence}, our noise preference phenomenon is mechanistically distinct, implying that noise-facilitated behavior may have a broader computational role in neural systems.